karaatfullstack/2023-Senior-Phase/Week 1/Portfolio-Enrich-Piece.md

 * Applied use-case of ADT/Algo
 * Overview of Industry Best Practices (DevOps, Agile, etc.)

+#### Specifications
+- Written PEPs should be ~1000 words in length and published to Medium
+- Recorded PEPs should be ~5 minutes in length and published to Youtube (unlisted)

 ### Review Sessions

 * Students will work in pre-assigned review groups of 2-3 students to share and draft their PEPs.
   * These groups can be assigned either at the start of the cohort, or at the start of week 6 for final review.
 * Peer reviewers are also responsible for leaving upvotes/positive comments on their groupmates' published PEPs.

-### Submission Due Dates:
+### Submission Due Dates

 * Friday, Week 3: Topics Due
 * Friday, Week 6: Final Submission Due

-### Specifications:
-- Written PEPs should be ~1000 words in length and published to Medium
-- Recorded PEPs should be ~5 minutes in length and published to Youtube (unlisted)

 ### Additional Resources